bartekjaszczak/practicestuff/README.md

 # Idea

-CLI app to help practising skills by presenting questions and expecting a correct answer.
+CLI app designed to help you practice skills by asking questions and checking your answers.

 Initial list of skills: